 Only on this day, there was an all-staff meeting in the break area with the heads of our parent companies.

-Over the next two days, everyone at the company was laid off (with severance, thankfully).
+Over the next two days, everyone was laid off (with severance, thankfully).

 We were eventually acquired.
 And now, our parent companies were firing us.

 I was angry, confused, thousands of dollars in debt with my credit cards, burdened by $500/month car payments for my new VW Jetta, and free to sit around my apartment thinking about it all for months while I looked for a new job.

 As upsetting as it was to feel this loss of control, it was the best thing that ever happened to me.

 Unbeknownst to me then, it was also the beginning of my new career as a travel blogger and entrepreneur.

 While it's been 13 years since I started blogging on Go Backpacking, it's now been 20 years (March 21, 1999) since I bought the gobackpacking.com domain name and first shared my travel experiences online.

 I will share my origin story to mark the occasion and bring new readers up to speed on how I turned my passion for travel into a career as a successful travel blogger.